canjs/canjs/docs/can-guides/topics/debugging.md

 can.viewModel(document.querySelector("my-component")).log();
 ```

-CanJS’s observable map-types like [can-define/map/map] can be passed
+CanJS’s observables like [can-observable-object] can be passed
 a property name and log when that property changes:

 ```js